vnavanee/Prof_AIML-CRISP-DM/README.md

 This data comes from Kaggle dataset and has approximately 426k rows.
-This s a used cars dataset with features such as condition of the vehicle, odomter reading, year, make and model of the vehicle and other salient features of a used car.
+This is a used cars dataset with features such as condition of the vehicle, odomter reading, year, make and model of the vehicle and other salient features of a used car.

 Used CRISP-DM framework to organize the project and run models.